mcgaritydotme/shortcuts/README.md

 ### Create Notion Gallery Header ###

-For an image selected from your local device, it will overlay said image over a white background which is sized to best-fit within [Notion gallery headers]([Notion gallery headers](https://www.notion.so/help/galleries)), which is typically 1500 px wide x 600 px tall.
+For an image selected from your local device, it will overlay said image over a white background which is sized to best-fit within [Notion gallery headers](https://www.notion.so/help/galleries), which is typically 1500 px wide x 600 px tall.
 If your selected image is too long or short, it will also be resized to fit vertically.

 ## [Safari](safari)